 Landscape Character Advice - Planning and Development

-Landscape character is an important factor that is
+Landscape character is an important factor that is considered in

-have been designed specifically with residential development in
+designed specifically with residential development in mind.

 If you have queries about other types of development -

 show that the key characteristics of the Landscape Type of the

 intended site have been considered in the siting, design, scale and